 Industry Analysis & Industry Trends

-Over the past five years, the Toy Retailers industry has been influenced by increasing competition, fluctuations in the level of disposable incomes, consumer confidence and trends in the proportion of the UK population aged 14 or under.
-Industry revenue is expected to rise marginally to £1.46 billion over the five years through 2013-14, at a compound annual rate of 0.4%.
-Revenue is estimated to contract by 0.8% in the current year, but this figure is still an improvement on the figures for the previous three years.
+Over the past five years, the UK Toy Retailers industry has been influenced by increasing competition, fluctuations in disposable income, consumer confidence and trends in the proportion of the UK population aged 0 to 10.
+Industry revenue is expected to decline at a compound annual rate of 2.8% to £1.48 billion over the five years through 2014-15, following four years of falling revenue.
+However, an increase of 1.5% is forecast in the current year as economic conditions strengthen.

-The industry is subject to competition from a range of external players including department stores, supermarkets, pound shops and online retailers.
-UK consumers have rapidly embraced the convenience and lower prices that internet stores offer... purchase to read more
+The industry is subject to competition from a range of external companies, including department stores, supermarkets, pound shops and online retailers.
+UK consumers have rapidly embraced the convenience and lower prices that internet stores have to offer... purchase to read more